• Skip to main content

 • Buttermilk.
 Buttermilk gives the hushpuppies a delicious tanginess and helps the hushpuppies remain tender.
 You can use regular milk if you prefer but you will not need as much.

 • 1 small sweet onion.
-Finely diced sweet onion is mixed into the hushpuppy batter and is a classic addition in Southern hushpuppies.
+Finely diced sweet onion is mixed into the hushpuppy batter and is a classic addition to Southern hushpuppies.
 The flavor of the onion mixed with the sweet cornmeal batter is scrumptious!

 How to Make This Recipe